Wrinkle Reduction Treatment

 - After-Effects – Even after the effects of Botox wears off, most people see a considerable reduction in the visibility of wrinkles thereafter.

-What Does BOTOX® Treat?
+What Concerns Can BOTOX® Treat?

 Although originally approved by the U.S. Food and Drug Administration for the treatment of eye and muscle spasms, BOTOX® was quickly recognized for its cosmetic value.
 Properly placed injections of BOTOX block nerve impulses sent to muscles, weakening them to the point where they cannot contract, and temporarily eliminating moderately severe furrows and lines.
 BOTOX® is used to treat the following:

 - Forehead furrows